LinkedIn posts, comments, and company events

-The difference isn't the list.
-It's the timing.
-Same contacts, same value proposition, different moment.
-Signal-based outreach gets higher reply rates because the message references something that actually happened — not a guess about what the prospect might care about.
+The difference isn’t the list.
+It is the timing.
+Same buyers, same value proposition, different moment.
+Outreach that references a real moment gets higher reply rates because the message references something that actually happened, not a guess about what the prospect might care about.

-Each signal type below has a different decay rate because buying intent doesn't last forever.
-A LinkedIn post from last week is stale.
+Each source below has a different decay rate because timing doesn’t last forever.
+A LinkedIn post or comment from last week is already cooling down.
 A funding round from last quarter still matters.
 Knowing the window changes when you send and what you say.

 90d